 Hey there, I’m Cara.
 Though this technique might look complicated, it’s actually quite easy to do.
 As usual, Photoshop does most of the heavy lifting for us, so all we need to do is do some easy touch-ups.

-Let’s get started learning how to blend the edges of two images in Photoshop!
+Let’s get started learning how to blend two images side by side in Photoshop!

 Note: I use the Windows version of Photoshop.
 If you are using a Mac, the workspace will look slightly different from the screenshots displayed here.